- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 There’s so much charm and fun to be found in Keene; some of which has to do with the vibrant energy the colleges bring to it, as well as the wonderful downtown, cute nearby towns, and beautiful outdoor gems.
 The town manages to feel safe and timeless, while also feeling youthful and lively!
 From serene rail trails to spirited Keene State sports games, you’ll find a little bit of everything here.

-So if you’re ready to explore what makes this town and the surrounding area so special, check out our list of 16 things to do in Keene NH!
+So if you’re ready to explore what makes this town and the surrounding area so special, check out our list of the top things to do in Keene NH!

 Hike Mount Monadnock